 Most people assume when they hear wedding soup that the soup is served at Italian weddings.
 While this delicious soup is sometimes served as a course at weddings, the name has less to do with brides and grooms and more to do with the flavors working well together.

-How Long Does this Soup Last?
+How Long Does The Soup Leftovers Last?

 Expect this soup will last for about three days when stored in an airtight container in the refrigerator.